How to watch Nvidia’s Gamescom 2018 press conference

 Livestream Nvidia’s Gamescom 2018 event - where and when

 Nvidia is holding its GeForce Gaming Celebration at an undisclosed space in Cologne, Germany.
-The event is scheduled to kickoff on 18:00 CET local time, which is 12:00 pm EDT / 9:00 am PST / 4:00 pm GMT on Monday, August 20.
+The event is scheduled to kickoff on 18:00 CEST local time, which is 12:00 pm EDT / 9:00 am PST / 5:00 pm BST on Monday, August 20.

 A Nvidia GeForce RTX 2080 announcement on Monday, August 20th seems all but certain at this point.
 After all, Gamesom 2018 would be the perfect backdrop for Team Green to announce its next generation graphics cards.

 While we’ll be reporting on all going-ons live from the event, we fully understand you might also be interested in watching things unfold in real-time.
-With that in mind we’ve scoured the Internet (and asked Nvidia) for every single online network where you’ll be able to tune in at 18:00 CET (12:00 pm EDT / 9:00 am PST / 4:00 pm GMT) on Monday, August 20.
+With that in mind we’ve scoured the Internet (and asked Nvidia) for every single online network where you’ll be able to tune in at 18:00 CEST (12:00 pm EDT / 9:00 am PST / 5:00 pm BST) on Monday, August 20.

 How to watch Nvidia’s GDC 2017 livestream